piazzai/arguelles/README.md

 If you wanted to give frame titles a little bit more weight, you could write `{series=\AlegreyaMedium,size=\Large}`.
 If you wanted to make them slightly larger, you could change `\Large` to `\LARGE`.

-By default, the theme uses serif type for most text and reserves sans-serif type for the presentation title, formatted in black weight, and any URL.
+By default, the theme uses serif type for most text and reserves sans-serif type for the presentation title, formatted in black weight, and URLs.
 It is possible to alter this behavior by modifying `beamerfonttheme*.sty`.
-For example, the appearance of the presentation title is given by:
+For example, the appearance of the presentation title is determined by:

 ```tex
 \setbeamerfont{title}{series=\AlegreyaSansBlack,size=\LARGE}
 ```

-Changing `\AlegreyaSansBlack` to `\AlegreyaBlack` makes the title serif like any other text.
-Deleting `\usefonttheme{serif}` near the top of the file, instead, makes sans-serif type the new default for all text.
-Changing `\urlstyle{sf}` to `\urlstyle{same}` makes URLs appear just like normal text, and deleting the line altogether resets them to true type.
+Changing `\AlegreyaSansBlack` to `\AlegreyaBlack` in this command makes the title serif like any other text.
+Deleting `\usefonttheme{serif}` near the top of the style file makes sans-serif type the new default for all text.
+Changing `\urlstyle{sf}` to `\urlstyle{same}` makes URLs appear like normal text, and deleting the line altogether resets them to true type.

 ### Figures